reabiliti/aroundrails/_posts/article/2018-08-31-deploy-ruby-on-rails-on-ubuntu-18-04-bionic-beaver.md

 sudo visudo
 ```

-Append the following entry to run ALL command without a password for a user named `deploy`:
+Append the following entry to run ALL command without a password for a user named `deploy` at the end of the file:

 ```
 deploy ALL=(ALL) NOPASSWD:ALL